Centurion, South Africa: Climate

 Centurion is on the Highveld, like Johannesburg and Pretoria, and has a similar climate, with dry, sunny winters (max. daytime temperature around 20 °C dropping to an average minimum of 5 °C), and warm to hot summers (October – April) tempered by late-afternoon showers often accompanied by spectacular thunder and lightning.
 Hailstorms are not uncommon, but a serious hailstorm has not happened for many years.
 Summer temperatures range from the mid-20s to the mid-30s (°Celsius).
 Centurion's weather tends to follow the slightly warmer Pretoria, when compared to that of Johannesburg.

 The Hennops River flows through the heart of Centurion, and causes occasional flooding when heavy rainfall has occurred.

+Transport

+The N14 freeway connects Centurion with Pretoria Central to the north and with Krugersdorp to the south-west.

+The N1 freeway connects Centurion with Midrand and Johannesburg to the south and with eastern Pretoria and Polokwane to the north.

+The Ben Schoeman Freeway connects Pretoria to the north with Midrand and Johannesburg to the south through Centurion.
+The section of this freeway from the Brakfontein Interchange in the southern part of Centurion to Pretoria forms part of the N14 while the section from the Brakfontein Interchange to Johannesburg forms part of the N1.

+The R21 freeway connects the eastern part of Centurion with O. R. Tambo International Airport to the south.

+The R101 road is a parallel road to the Ben Schoeman Freeway, connecting Pretoria with Midrand and Johannesburg, passing through the western suburbs of Centurion.

+The R55 road also connects Pretoria with Johannesburg via the western suburbs of Centurion.

 Military

 AFB Waterkloof and AFB Swartkop are in Centurion.
 Other military support services, including the former Military Medical Institute (now the Institute for Aviation Medicine), and the former Base Workshops and Vehicle Reserve Park (4VRP), were based in Centurion.
 It appears that 101 Air Supply Unit SAOSC is in Lyttelton, Gauteng.

 There is also a South African Army installation in the area.
 Technical Base Complex Centurion is home to the 2 Parachute Battalion (a reserve force unit), 44 Parachute Engineers, 1 Military Printing Regiment, 4 Survey and Map Regiment, and the Army Engineer Formation.
 It also houses the Technical Service Training Centre, and units from the SAMHS and the SAAF.
 The base's TEK appellation may be derived from "Tegnies Basis Werkswinkel".
 It has a housing complex for active members.
 In addition, separately, the reserve force 3 Parachute Battalion is also headquartered in the town.